What is it?

 It is important to remember that many of the warning signs of CSE are the same regardless of the gender of the victim.

 How it happens (Grooming)

 Young people are groomed by adults or other young people.
-The offender will try to build an emotional connection from the young person to them and will develop a fae relationship with them.
-Young people will be recruited into feeling they are not being abused, and introduced to a lifestyle they feel is normal.
-Once they are being exploited young people feel they can not easily change their situation due to the control they are under and lack of power they have.
-Young people may experience grooming online, at parties, in gangs, from older adults or from their peers.
-Offenders prey on the vulnerabilities of the young people.
-Grooming can occur online though gaming.
+The offender will try to build an emotional connection from the young person towards them, and may also develop a 'fake' relationship with them (it may seem genuine to the young person but is 'fake' due to the intentions of the offender to ultimately abuse/exploit the young person).
+Young people will be recruited and manipulated into feeling they are not being abused, and introduced to a lifestyle they may feel/be persuaded is normal.
+Once they are being exploited young people feel they cannot easily change their situation due to the controlling behaviour exerted on them by the offender, and the lack of power they have over the offender/abuser.

 - Change of appearance/behaviour (Positive or Negative)